TokenScript-Framework/papers/src/papers/smart-token-paper.md

 With public key cryptography, it is not a problem to attest that a car key token is programmed by Tesla.
 Therefore, Google's role is reduced to a curator, and trust remains with the issuer of the car key token, such as Tesla.
 What makes Google a better curator of valid car keys?
 They don't produce any cars, nor do they own the knowledge of how each car interacts with their keys.

-Recognising this, a decentralised trust anchor is not the service that makes the token interact with applications - the trust anchor is the token.
+Recognising this, the trust needed is not anchored on the service that makes the token interact with applications - the trust is derived from the token itself.
+This concept can be succinctly encapsulated as 'trust anchored on the token,' giving it a visual to imagine its place in the web ecosystem.

-### Premise 2: Using Token for trust anchor Allows for Layered Design
+### Premise 2: Using Token for Trust Anchor Allows for Layered Design

 The second premise for tokens serving as trust anchors is rooted in the layered design of the Internet.
 This approach has been instrumental to the Internet's success, as it allows for competition among various applications like FTP, USENET, and the Web.
 The layered design facilitates the evolution of the Internet, ensuring that even if early protocols fail, more successful ones can be developed without overhauling the foundational layers.